Frequently Asked Questions

 Are you supervised?

 I make use of regular supervision with a qualified supervisor who is also a therapist.
 Supervision is where I discuss my clinical work to ensure I offer the best possible support to my clients.
+I also consult specialist supervisors to expand my experience in certain areas as needed.

 Where have you worked?